 Just because the accident happened in a country other than the UK doesn’t mean that a solicitor from the UK couldn’t handle the case.
 In fact, if your employer was a UK based company while you were working abroad or if the arrangements for travelling or your accommodation were made by a UK based travel company as part of a package deal, then the case could be made under UK law.
 We could also provide you with a solicitor who has experience and qualifications in working in foreign law.

+If you’re thinking about making an accident at work abroad, you may be wondering whether the country your employer is based in will affect your claim.
 If the employer you were working for while working abroad were not a British based company, then the case would be made under foreign law rather than UK law.
 This may mean that the way the case operates could be quite different than if the case was made in the UK as many countries have laws regarding health and safety, time limits on making personal injury claims, different way of calculating compensation amounts, and so on that are different to the UK.
 That being said, this should not deter you from approaching us for help in making an accident at work claim for something that happened while working abroad.
 A number of our solicitors aren’t just qualified to make claims in the UK but are also equipped to handle claims through the courts of other countries.

 Here are some useful notes on what to do when you have an injury from an accident at work abroad.
 You might find them helpful if it has occurred very recently, or they may come in handy if you find yourself in such a situation in the future.